 As many companies are already facing lockdown.
 The pandemic has affected the energy industry heavily.
 The outbreak has contributed to a dampened demand for oil, resulting in lowering the prices and demand for oil and also declining production.

 The global oil demand is expected to fall by a record of 9.32 MB/d year on year in 2020.
-Just in April 2020 the demand estimated to be 29 MB/d lower than a year ago.
+Just in April 2020, the demand was estimated to be 29 MB/d lower than a year ago.

 A similar trend is seen in the electricity sector.
 In Europe, there is a record collapse in electricity prices.
 In man countries, power prices have turned negative.
 As per the survey, there is a drop in consumption:

-The impact of the virus on the automotive sector has been quick and significant.
+Therefore the impact of the virus on the automotive sector has been quick and significant.
 Chinese exports contribute to a large scale.
 Many large automotive industries imports parts from China.
 Most of the US and European auto manufacturers are under huge losses.
-There is an element of uncertainty on when production will start again.
-Job losses, as a result, is about 16% for the automotive sector.
+Hence there is an element of uncertainty on when production will start again.
+Job losses, as a result, are about 16% for the automotive sector.

-The sale drop in February is almost 80% in China and the Sales forecast in the US is estimated to be at a decline of 9% annually.
-The consumers are not buying any cars due to the current situation.
+The sales drop in February is almost 80% in China and the Sales forecast in the US is estimated to be at a decline of 9% annually.
+Consumers are not buying any cars due to the current situation.